Managing Director, Global Family Enterprise Program

 Shai Davidai is Assistant Professor in the Management Division of Columbia Business School.
 His research examines people’s everyday judgments of themselves, other people, and society as a whole.
 He studies the psychological forces that shape, distort, and bias people’s perceptions of the world and their influence on people’s judgments, preferences, and choices.
 His topics of expertise include the psychology of judgment and decision making, economic inequality and social mobility, social comparisons, and zero-sum thinking.

 Kristin Gilbertson is the Chief Investment Officer at Access Industries, a private holding company.
-She was previously the Chief Investment Officer for the University of Pennsylvania, which she joined in 2004 after having served as a Managing Director at the Stanford Management Company.
-She began her investment career at the World Bank in Washington, DC, which she joined as a YP in 1992.
-She holds an MBA from the Stanford Graduate School of Business and a BA in Economics from Harvard University.
-Kristin has recently completed her first term as an adjunct professor at Columbia Business S
+She was previously the Chief Investment Officer for the University of Pennsylvania and a Managing Director at the Stanford Management Company.
+She began her investment career at the World Bank in Washington, DC.
+Kristin holds an MBA from the Stanford Graduate School of Business and a BA in Economics from Harvard University.
+She has been an adjunct professor at Columbia Business School since 2018.

 Professor Gundlach is a Director of Arnhold and S. Bleichroeder Advisers LLC, an investment firm based in New York City.
 He was formerly with Morgan Stanley, JPMorgan and ING/Artemis Advisors LLC.
 He received his MBA (2001) from Columbia Business School and his BS (1993) and MS (1994) degrees from Georgetown University’s School of Foreign Service.
 He is a Member of the Council on Foreign Relations and a Trustee of the American Academy in Berlin.

 Kravis Professor of Business , Management Division